 - assault and/or battery

 - carrying concealed weapon with intent to use or firearms discharge

 - drug offenses more than 30 mg of marijuana

 - driving under the influence or disorderly conduct

 - fraud or misrepresentation

 - murder and voluntary manslaughter

 Experienced I-160 Inadmissibility Waiver Lawyer in Chicago IL

 To successfully get your Inadmissibility Waivers approved, it must be diligently prepared and submitted to the Immigration office.
-If you think you may be inadmissible, contact the Cipolla Law Group online or call (773) 687-0549 and let us review and strategically prepare your I-601 Inadmissibility Waivers.
+If you think you may be inadmissible, contact the Cipolla Law Group online or call (773) 687-0549 and let us review and strategically prepare your I-601 Inadmissibility Waiver.

 We have extensive experience helping documented immigrants to win their I-601 waivers and be united with their families in the United States.
 Our Chicago immigration lawyer speak Spanish, Chinese, French, Italian and Portuguese.
 Check out our sample approved I-601 case below and we look forward to representing you.